adobe/aem-experimentation/README.md

 - [Experiments](/documentation/experiments.md)

 **Cases of passing `decorationFunction`**
 Fragment replacement is handled by async observer, which may execute before or after default decoration complete.
-Therefore, the project needs to provide a decoration method.
+So, you need to provide a decoration method to redecorate.
 There are several common cases:
 1. Have a selector for an element inside a block and the block needs to be redecorated => sample code above
 2. Have a `.block` selector and  need to redecorate => switch block status to `"loading"` and call `loadBlock(el)`
 3. Have a `.section` selector and need to redecorate => call `decorateBlocks(el)`